Don Mclean "American Pie"

 Read the paragraphs below and see where Tom Raley indicates that he is proud of the organization that he has built up over the years and also stating that the stores almost run by themselves.
 When Charles Nordby was hired less than ten months after this article was written, Tom Raley's stores looked like they were being run by themselves.
 Raley's stores were a total mess.
 Who is Raley trying to deceive in his 1972 article?

 Why did Tom Raley promote Charles Collings to be president of his stores and not his son-in-law Jim Teel?
-Was it because Raley needed a real sharp con man to deceive everybody in town?
+Was it because Raley needed a real sharp con man at the top to deceive everybody in town?
 Based on the amount of theft that Nordby uncovered and going undetected throughout the entire Raley's grocery store operation, there is no way that Raley's company in 1972 could have been "doing very well" as Raley stated in one of the above paragraphs.

 While Raley wants to talk about his produce suppliers and his produce warehouse, Nordby exposed Raley's produce suppliers to how they were cleverly overcharging Raley's stores whenever a buyer at Raley's ordered produce over the phone with their produce suppliers.
 Raley's invoices didn't show the same price that was given over the telephone.